 Lancaster was officially incorporated as a city in 1818.
 The city through the 19th century continued to grow.
 Part of the first paved road in the country was located in Lancaster.
 The county prison, which is still in use today was also built during the 1800s.
 As the city grew, so did its population, and Lancaster was home to many prominent people, including James Buchanan.
 Buchanan’s estate, Wheatland, is a top tourist destination in Lancaster to this day.

 In the 21st century, Gallery Row was established and today, the city has a thriving art community.
-In 2010, Lancaster has begun revitalizing its downtown and surrounding areas with shops, clubs, bars and restaurants.
+In 2010, Lancaster began revitalizing its downtown and surrounding areas with shops, clubs, bars, and restaurants.
 Lancaster is also home to Central Market, the oldest farmers market in the country, as well as Park City Center, the largest indoor shopping mall in the South Central region of the state.